9 of the Best Travel Backpacks for Your Next Trip

 • Capacity: 35 liters

 A carry-on, duffel, and backpack all in one, the Cotopaxi Allpa 35L Travel Pack is an organized traveler’s dream with zippered compartments for laptops, passports, keys, and clothes.
+Mario Ordoñez-Calderón, director of NGO Un Mar De Colores—which offers surf therapy and environmental education to underserved youth—used this bag on a 10-day trip to Oaxaca and called it “a game-changer.”
 Other notable design features include “theft-proof webbing,” which lets you tuck in the bag’s zippers so it can’t be opened without you noticing, and four carabiner lash loops that allow you to clip on a water bottle or thread through a scarf you want to have handy.

-This carry-on sized bag can easily fit in the overhead bin of an airplane, but can often go underneath the seat in front of you (unless you have a full weeks’ worth of clothing crammed in there).
+This carry-on-size bag can easily fit in the overhead bin of an airplane, but can often go underneath the seat in front of you (unless you have a full week’s worth of clothing crammed in there).
 If you’ve packed heavy and want to take some of the stress off your back, you can also use the bag’s removable hip belt for more stability.

-Although the bag’s polyester shell is coated with thermoplastic polyurethane—making it completely waterproof—it also comes with a removable rain cover for an extra layer of protection for the whole backpack. —Katherine LaGrave, digital features editor
+Although the bag’s polyester shell is coated with thermoplastic polyurethane—making it completely waterproof—it also comes with a removable rain cover for an extra layer of protection for the whole backpack. —Katherine LaGrave, deputy editor

 A built-in rain cover keeps contents dry—as tested on New Zealand’s notoriously rainy Milford Track.
-Pockets on the hip belt let us store snacks and a cameraphone within easy reach (one of those pockets is, conveniently, waterproof).
-Both versions of the bag are longer than 27 inches, making it too big to be used as carry-on.
-But the Versant’s cleverest feature is the removable lid: Instead of converting to a daypack, this compartment morphs into a courier-style sling that’s perfect for in-town explorations. —K.B.
+Pockets on the hip belt let us store snacks and a phone within easy reach (one of those pockets is, conveniently, waterproof). —K.B.

 The Matador SEG30 backpack also comes in a larger 42 liter size.